ada-ros/ada4ros2/README.md

 # ada4ros2
 Main repository of the RCLAda project.
-Currently available for linux.
-A recent GNAT compiler is necessary (debian testing or Ubuntu 17.10+).
+Currently available for Ubuntu 18.04 LTS, which is the distribution officially supported by ROS2 Bouncy.

 This repository is actually a ROS2 workspace.
 It can be checked out directly and compiled as any other ROS2 overlay.

 ## Instructions
 This project relies on the system's default Ada compiler, which nowadays is GNAT FSF 7.
 Installing the `gnat` and `gprbuild` packages should be enough in Ubuntu/Debian.

-1. Follow the official instructions to install ROS2.
-This project has been tested using the "[from source](https://github.com/ros2/ros2/wiki/Linux-Development-Setup)" way.
+1. Follow the official instructions to install ROS2 Bouncy ("[from source](https://github.com/ros2/ros2/wiki/Linux-Development-Setup)" should work; there is a bug when using the [binary](https://github.com/ros2/ros2/wiki/Linux-Install-Debians) install that is on the works).
-1. Clone this repository with submodules: `$ git clone --recurse-submodules`.
+1. Clone the [ada4ros2](https://github.com/ada-ros/ada4ros2) repository with submodules: `$ git clone --recurse-submodules`.
-1. Enter this repository root folder and issue `$ ament build`
+1. Enter the repository root folder and issue `$ colcon build`
-1. Source the ./install/local_setup.bash script (or the one right for you).
+1. Source the ./install/setup.bash script.
 1. Try to run some example nodes: `$ ros2 run rclada_examples listener`.
 Tab completion should work too.

 Alternatively, you can import with `vcs` the [ada4ros2.repos](https://raw.githubusercontent.com/ada-ros/ada4ros2/master/ada4ros2.repos) file in this repository to prepare the Ada workspace overlay: